Santiago Legarre: Biography

 Legarre's academic interests include constitutional law and jurisprudence.
-His work has been published by several journals including the following: American Journal of Jurisprudence, Harvard Journal of Law and Public Policy, Jurisprudence: an International Journal of Legal and Political Thought, Louisiana Law Review, Tulane Law Review, Loyola Law Review, Journal of Civil Law Studies, Notre Dame Journal of International and Comparative Law, Chinese Journal of International Law, and Kalinga Institute of Industrial Technology Journal of Law and Society.
+His work has been published by several journals including the following: American Journal of Jurisprudence, Harvard Journal of Law and Public Policy, Jurisprudence: an International Journal of Legal and Political Thought, Louisiana Law Review, Tulane Law Review, Loyola Law Review, Journal of Civil Law Studies, Notre Dame Journal of International and Comparative Law, Notre Dame Journal of Law, Ethics, and Public Policy, Chinese Journal of International Law, and Kalinga Institute of Industrial Technology Journal of Law and Society.
 He also teaches a workshop on creative writing for law students.
 Together with a group of students he founded in 2006 the online magazine Sed Contra and was the first editor-in-chief.
 The magazine has published articles by hundreds of law students and is still operative.
-In 2022 Legarre, together with a group of students, started a podcast titled "I teach it my way.", in which he discusses his approach to academia.

-Legarre is an independent researcher at CONICET, the Argentine National Council for Research.
+Legarre is a main researcher at CONICET, the Argentine National Council for Research.
 He writes freelance for La Nación, a leading Argentine newspaper.